 - Drop by rounded 1/4 cupfuls 3 in. apart onto a greased baking sheet.
 Bake at 400° for 30-35 minutes or until golden brown.
 Remove to a wire rack.
 Immediately split puffs open; discard soft dough from inside.
 Cool.

 - For filling, in a saucepan, melt butter; stir in the flour, salt and pepper until smooth.
 Add milk.
 Bring to a boil; cook and stir for 1-2 minutes or until thickened.
-Add ham, hard-cooked egg, green pepper and pimientos if desired; heat through.
+Add ham, hard-boiled egg, green pepper and pimientos if desired; heat through.
 Spoon into puffs; replace tops.
-Yield: 2 servings.